 Sections 1(h)(1)(B, C, and D)define the next three "baskets" of income, all of which contain taxpayer's "adjusted net capital gain" income.
 (See accompanying text box).
-For tax years 2018 to 2025, each basket is defined with reference to the amount of a taxpayer's "taxable income."226 The income in each of these three baskets is subject to an increasing rate of tax as taxpayer's "taxable income" increases.
+For tax years 2018 to 2025, each basket is defined with reference to the amount of a taxpayer's "taxable income."
+224 The income in each of these three baskets is subject increasing rate of tax as taxpayer's "taxable income" increases.
 Such amounts are indexed for inflation.
-1(i)(5)(C).
-For tax year 2022, "maximum the zero rate amount"227 for taxpayers jointly married filing is \$83,3500 of taxable income. for heads of household it is \$55,800, and for single persons or married taxpayers filing separately, it is \$41,675 (i.e., half of \$83,3500). $\S 1(j)(5)(B)(i)$.
-For tax year
+1(j)(5)(C).
+For tax year 2023,